-Futureproofing the

-The small Mediterranean archipelago is one of Europe's best

-performing economies - the EU

-estimates that its gross domestic product (GDP) grew by 6.2%

-in 2018 and a further increase of
+The small Mediterranean archipelago is one of Europe's best performing economies - the EU estimates that its gross domestic product (GDP) grew by 6.2% in 2018 and a further increase of 5.3% is expected in 2019.

-"Malta's success came because

-we identified the main drags on the

-economy and confronted them,"

-says Minister for Finance Edward

-Scicluna.
-This resulted in numerous structural reforms, such as

-shifting the energy mix away from

-oil, introducing free childcare for

-all and shifting the tax burden

-from direct to indirect taxation.
-As

-a result, not only is the economy

-booming but Malta has had a budget surplus for three years in a row,
+"Malta's success came because we identified the main drags on the economy and confronted them," says Minister for Finance Edward Scicluna.
+This resulted in numerous structural reforms, such as shifting the energy mix away from oil, introducing free childcare for all and shifting the tax burden from direct to indirect taxation.
+As a result, not only is the economy booming but Malta has had a budget surplus for three years in a row, new future.

-BNFBANK

-www.bnf.bank

-Building a

-new future.